743 total views, 6 views today

 In this type of GST registration, the business people who reside outside India but supply goods or services at times as principals, agents, or in other capacities to residents in India are liable to file for registration.

 During the GST active tenure, the owner of the business who falls under this category has to make a deposit equal to the expected GST liability.
 The incumbency for this type of GST registration is about 3 months.
-However, businesses can extend or renew the registration if needed.
+However, businesses can renew the registration if needed.

 Businesses or individuals who run a business with an annual turnover exceeding more than Rs 1 crore are eligible for this type of GST composition registration scheme.
 Under this Composition registration scheme, businesses have to deposit a fixed amount of GST regardless of their actual turnover.